FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/unistore-api/readme.md

 ### Calculate-diff RPC (created node)

-Calculate-diff operation is also supported for UniStore nodes. the following request shows difference of all touched nodes in the current transaction including UniStore nodes.
-Since UniStore node has only been created, diff output only contains 'created-data' with whole root 'settings' container.
+The calculate-diff operation is also supported for UniStore nodes.
+The following request shows the diff for all touched nodes in the current transaction, including UniStore nodes.
+As the UniStore node was just created, the diff output only contains `created-data` with the entire root `settings` container.

 ```bash Calculate-diff RPC
 curl --location --request POST 'http://localhost:8181/rests/operations/uniconfig-manager:calculate-diff' \